Telford Taylor: Personal life and death

 Taylor married twice; first to Mary Ellen Walker in 1937.
 He was survived by their three children, Joan, Ellen, and John.

 While serving at Bletchley Park, he had an affair with Christine Brooke-Rose, who later became a writer and critic but was then a British officer at Bletchley.
 The affair led to the end of Brooke-Rose's marriage, although Taylor's to Walker endured for some years thereafter.

-In 1974 he married Toby Golick, having three children who all survived him, Benjamin, Samuel, and Ursula.
+In 1974 he married Toby Golick, having two children who both survived him, Benjamin and Samuel.

+Taylor also had one child, Ursula Rechnagel, with Julie Rechnagel, both of whom also survived him.

-Taylor died age 90 on May 23, 1998, at the St. Luke's-Roosevelt Hospital in Manhattan after having suffered a stroke.
+He died at age 90 on May 23, 1998, at St. Luke's-Roosevelt Hospital in Manhattan, after suffering a stroke.

 Decorations

 Here is the list of his decorations: